4-4 point one-space low pincer invasion, block

 Slightly out of style

-W4 is another joseki move, but not played as often as the previous two.
-The sequence to W10 is forced, after that Black can choose to build thickness with a or fight immediately with b. a is most common.
+W4 is another joseki move.
+The sequence to W10 is forced, after that Black can choose to build thickness with a or fight immediately with b. a has been most common.

 Note that B7 cuts the side Black doesn't want.
 Having B7 to cut at B9 is the wrong place to cut, see tewari example 7 for an explanation.